 The poor ranking is in part due to its lack of mountains and major cities, but largely because few people outside New Brunswick know anything about New Brunswick.

 Like how there are two national parks in New Brunswick.
 Or that it is the only bilingual province in Canada.
-Personally, I had only known New Brunswick for the Hopewell Rocks, iconic flower pot rocks standing in isolation, victims to the raging force of the world’s most powerful tides.
+Personally, I had only known New Brunswick for the Hopewell Rocks, iconic flower pot rocks standing in isolation, victims to the raging force of the highest tides in the world.
 I’d always wanted to kayak at the Hopewell Rocks when the tide was in and stroll around them when the tide was out.
 And so, despite the skepticism from my friends and family, I made my journey east.

-I flew directly from Toronto to Saint John.
+I flew directly from Toronto to Saint John late Wednesday night.
 Canadians will no doubt be familiar with Saint John, the infamous city tripping them up in history class; remember, Saint John is a city in New Brunswick and St. John’s is the capital of Newfoundland.

 But Canadians might not know Saint John is most populous city in New Brunswick, and is situated on the north coast of the Bay of Fundy.
 It boasts a UNESCO Geopark (the first in North America), a nature preserve, and a nautical-themed city center.
 Yes, Saint John is a common starting point for travellers visiting the Bay of Fundy.
 I was no different.